pagopa-archive/io-infrastructure-post-config/README.md

 * CONFIG_NAME is optional and it's one of the configurations in the configs folder.
 By default, the *development* environment configuration is applied by default.
 So, for *dev* environments no configurations should be specified.

 * DEPLOYMENT_NAME is optional, but strongly suggested.
 It represents an arbitrary name to give to the deployment (names can then be listed with `helm ls`, and used to reference charts in other helm commands)

+* NAMESPACE is the namespace where to install the chart.
+For example, onboarding for the io-onboarding-pa charts.

 * NAME_OF_YOUR_CHART is mandatory and corresponds to one of the folder names, each one representing the chart.